|Coordinates:||51.0607 N 1.3131 W|

-In 970ies it was extended and became the largest church in Europe.
+In the 970s it was extended and became the largest church in Europe.

 Old Minster was demolished in 1093.
 During the existance of this cathedral many kings of Wessex and England were buried in it - their bodies were re-interred in the present cathedral.
 Now they are located in mortuary chests around the choir.

-Old Minster was excavated in 1960ies, now the fundament of this old church is marked with brickwork and can be seen in aerial photographs as well (try it out in the map to the right!).
+Old Minster was excavated in the 1960s, now the fundament of this old church is marked with brickwork and can be seen in aerial photographs as well (try it out in the map to the right!).

 The history of Winchester Cathedral is closely linked with Saint Swithun.
 Swithun was Bishop of Winchester, a zealous clergyman.
-He lived in 9th century and died in 2 July 862.
+He lived in the 9th century and died on July 2, 862.

 According to a legend Swithun ordered to bury him in a vile and unworthy place outside the church and not inside: in a place where "passers by might tread on his grave and where the rain from the eaves might fall on it.".

-Nevertheless in 970ies on 15th July his body was taken inside the church.
+Nevertheless in the 970s on July 15 his body was taken inside the church.
 Legend tells that this ceremony was delayed per 40 days due to torrential rain - this was a sign that St. Swithun was not pleased with this move.

 Nowadays, more than 1000 years later Swithun is remembered due to a popular belief: if it rains in St. Swithun's Day (15 July), it will rain for 40 days.